 Governor Abbott has issued several executive orders related to COVID-19 vaccines.
 The most recent order — Executive Order GA-40 — was issued on October 11th, 2021.
 This order expands upon previous orders and prohibits any entity in Texas from requiring any individual to get a COVID-19 vaccine if they have an objection:

 No entity in Texas can compel receipt of a COVID-19 vaccine by any individual, including an employee or a consumer, who objects to such vaccination for any reason of personal conscience, based on a religious belief, or for medical reasons, including prior recovery from COVID-19.

 The federal EEO laws do not prevent an employer from requiring all employees physically entering the workplace to be vaccinated for COVID-19, subject to the reasonable accommodation provisions of Title VII and the ADA and other EEO considerations discussed below.
-These principles apply if an employee gets the vaccine in the community or from the employer.

 The EEOC's guidance also states that, in some circumstances, an employer may be required to provide a reasonable accommodation if an employee cannot receive the COVID-19 vaccine due to a sincerely held religious belief or a disability.
 An employer may not have to provide a reasonable accommodation if the accommodation would place an “undue hardship” on the employer.
 Section K.2 has several examples of accommodations for employees.